lyteword/chspurgeon-tod/volume-3/psalm-76.md

 **Verse 3.**

-1\.Where enemies are conquered; "There; "not on the battlefield so much as in the house of God; as Amalek by Moses on the Mount; Sennacherib by Hezekiah in the Sanctuary.
+1\.
+Where enemies are conquered; "There; "not on the battlefield so much as in the house of God; as Amalek by Moses on the Mount; Sennacherib by Hezekiah in the Sanctuary.

-2\.How there?
+2\.
+How there?

 (a) By faith.